Macy StormSenior Content Creator

 - YouTube: This video-based platform is an excellent place for you to share helpful content with your audience.
 From how-to videos to informative videos, you can provide your prospects with the knowledge they actively seek.

 You can use any combination of these platforms to help you engage with prospects.
-Generally, you’ll want to stick to platforms where your audience engages the most so you can reach them effectively.
+Generally, you’ll want to stick to social media types where your audience engages the most so you can reach them effectively.

 Social media 101: Organic marketing vs. paid advertising